 What Is Transcoding and Why Is It Critical for Streaming?
 (Update)

-If you’re exploring streaming media, then you probably fall into one of two camps: either you already know something about media transcoding or you’re wondering why you keep hearing about it.
-In either case, you may not be aware of how transcoding media files can improve both the quality of your streams and the size of your audience.
+If you’re exploring streaming media, then you probably fall into one of two camps: either you already know something about video transcoding or you’re wondering why you keep hearing about it.
+In either case, you may not be aware of how transcoding video files can improve both the quality and speed of your streams.
 In this article, we’ll explore what transcoding is, how it works, and why it’s critical for your streaming success.

 What Is Transcoding?